Digital i data on long-form YouTube viewing a “wake up call” for producers

 Ash Stedman, chief revenue officer at Digital I, commented: “Going forward, we will be able to share a range of actionable insights into how streaming households engage with YouTube alongside other premium SVOD services.
 This allows us to explore how YouTube competes for viewership with these other services, and what opportunities there may be to reach and engage with new audiences.”

-Matt Ford, co-founder of CoLabX, commented on LinkedIn: “Production companies, take note.
+Matt Ford, co-founder of CoLabX (pictured) commented on LinkedIn: “Production companies, take note.
 The latest research from Digital i confirms what many of us have seen happening for a while – YouTube is the go-to platform for long-form content, especially among 18-24 year olds.
 Audiences aren’t just snacking on short clips; they’re watching full-length docs, extended interviews, and premium entertainment.
 For production companies still hesitant about digital, this is your wake-up call.
 YouTube is no longer just a marketing tool – it’s a primary distribution platform.”